 If these symptoms are left untreated, they may become more severe.
 Severe symptoms include:

 An arterial puncture is a very rare side effect that can occur any time a needle is used to tap into a vein.
 During a plasma donation, a technician starts by inserting a needle into a vein in your arm.
 An arterial puncture can happen when the technician accidentally misses your vein and instead hits an artery.
-Because arteries have higher blood pressure inside them than veins, a puncture can lead to bleeding into the arm tissues around the puncture site.
+Because arteries have higher blood pressure than veins, a puncture can lead to bleeding into the arm tissues around the puncture site.

 The signs of an arterial puncture include a faster blood flow and lighter-than-usual color of blood running through the tubes to the machine collecting your plasma.
 The needle and tubes used may appear to move or pulsate with the increased blood flow.
 You may experience weak pain near your elbow.